 This concerns lion, tiger, cheetah cubs, wolves, bears, dolphins, whales, elephants —you name it… And the short answer is “no, it is not cool to pet, ride, walk… with wildlife”.

-It is rather harmful as well as it perpetuates the idea that animals are there for our human entertainment –some pets of some sort.
+▸ Hands-on encounters are rather harmful as well as they perpetuate the idea that animals are there for our human entertainment –some pets of some sort.
 In institutions offering those opportunities, the welfare of these animals is simply degraded.
 In the Wildness etiquette, we go to great extents to explain why this is not harmful and more than often unethical.
 Please take the time to read about it.

 ✓ A good organization can be identified through its website and will highlight clearly and with evidence the work they are doing and the progress they are making.
 They will have opportunities to support their on-the-ground work as an adjunct to their efforts and a means of spreading education and awareness.
 A good organization will have expert partners and legal accreditations.